2019 Spring-CHEM 332L: Physical chemistry laboratory

 The lab introduces key skills in instrumentation, signal detection, data collection and analysis as well as illustrating core physical chemistry concepts.

 In particular, the lab serves to support objectives 4 and 5 (Application and Analysis, Evaluation and Judgment) from learning outcomes defined for chemistry department majors.

-Textbook: You will be given a laboratory manual at the first class meeting (pdf file).
+Textbook: You will be given a laboratory manual at the first class meeting (pdf file of the lab manual).

 The lab manual contains detailed material on each of the experiments available in the 332L laboratory as well as reference lists to provide additional information related to the experimental works.

 Reference: It will be useful for you to refer to Experiments in Physical Chemistry by Shoemaker, Garland and Nibler (or a similar text).
-A few copies of Shoemaker are available in the lab.
+A copy of Shoemaker is available in the lab.